ADHD Treatment Options for Children

 - To get the most out of medication, you must communicate with the prescribing doctor and follow his or her advice, especially during the initial phase of starting medication.
 This communication is needed to adjust dosage and control side effects in a timely manner.

 - Medication isn’t a magic bullet.
 It helps manage some ADHD symptoms, but it does not cure the disorder.
+Your child will still need to build essential executive functioning skills.

 - Supplementing medication with behavioral therapy, parent training, and coaching is often a more effective strategy than managing ADHD with one or the other alone, as studies have shown.1